-Our oldest student is 67 years young.
-He came along to a Friday session about a year ago and said he didn’t like feeling old and wanted to get fit again!
+The oldest student in our club was 67 years young.
+He came along to a Friday session about 3 years ago and said he didn’t like feeling old and wanted to get fit again!

 Many adults believe that it’s just about children competing for trophies.
 But at the same time, many adults are concerned about their personal safety, for example, walking home from work late at night.
 The majority of karate clubs today train solely for competition.
 In our locality, virtually all karate clubs are sport based.
 How has the World’s best known and formidable martial art become known as a sport for children?
 Let’s look at the history to see how this has happened: